 AARP is a non-profit, non-partisan organization for people 50 and over.
 AARP provides information and resources; advocates on legislative, consumer and legal issues; assists members to serve their communities and offers a wide range of unique benefits, special products and services to their members.

-Everyday, Benefits Check-Up helps thousands of seniors find programs to help pay for prescription drugs, health care, utility and other costs.
-This free service from the National Council on Aging provides free, confidential personalized report on benefits eligibility including a personalized report on prescription assistance programs the user may be eligible for.
+Every day, Benefits Check-Up helps thousands of seniors find programs to help pay for prescription drugs, health care, utilities and other costs.
+This free service from the National Council on Aging provides a free, confidential personalized report on benefits eligibility including a personalized report on prescription assistance programs the user may be eligible for.
 To complete the confidential online checkup, you will need to know your income for the previous year and your current monthly income.
 They do not ask for account information or other personal identification information.

 The Grey Panthers organization is an intergenerational, multi-issue group working to create a society that puts the needs of people over profit, responsibility over power and democracy over institutions.

 The Marketplace is a new way to find health coverage that fits your budget and meets your needs.
-With one application, you can see all your options and enroll.
+With one application, you can see all of your options and enroll.
 When you use the Health Insurance Marketplace, you’ll fill out an application and find out if you can get lower costs on your monthly premiums for private insurance plans.
 You’ll find out if you qualify for lower out-of-pocket costs.
-Open enrollment starts October 1, 2013.
-Plans and prices will be available then.
-Coverage starts as soon as January 1, 2014.

 This is the umbrella organization of the network of Area Agencies on Aging (AAA) in Illinois.
 Senior Services Associates, Inc. is an Illinois AAA.
 From this site you can find AAA offices in counties throughout Illinois and see the services and benefits that are available to seniors.